pineboat/pineboat.github.io/content/post/javascript_promise_fix_callback_async_await_future_error_handle.md

 Even though Line 2 and Line 3 are sent to run somewhere else, then need access to the main thread to finish their computation.

 For example, `setTimeout` gets access to a parallel thread, it is used **only to wait until the timeout**.
 In this case, 0 seconds.
-That means, it is sent back to the queue right away.
+That means it is sent back to the queue right away.

 Promises are also do something similar.
-In that, they do their async activity away from main thread.
-But the result of that passed to `then` needs access to main thread.
+In that, they do their async activity away from the main thread.
+But the result of that passed to `then` needs access to the main thread.

 Now we have a race condition.
 Sort of, but not really.